changeworld/azure-docs.pl-pl/articles/dev-spaces/how-to/use-private-helm-repo.md

 ---
-title: Jak używać prywatnego repozytorium Helm w Azure Dev Spaces
+title: How to use a private Helm repository in Azure Dev Spaces
 titleSuffix: Azure Dev Spaces
 services: azure-dev-spaces
 ms.service: azure-dev-spaces